aimee-mcneil-melville/ToDo-Full-Stack/README.md

 4. Add a click event handler to the `<a>` tag in `client/components/BeerListItem.jsx` and have it dispatch the `NAVIGATE` action created, with `page` having a value of `'cart'`.

-5. If you try to click the "Add to cart" link for a beer now, you should be shown the `Cart` component (though there will be nothing in it).
+5. If you try to click the "Add to cart" link for a beer now, you should be shown the `<Cart />` component (though there will be nothing in it).

 ## Continue shopping

 Now that we can get to the `<Cart />` it's important we can also get back to `<Listing />`.
-Rather than dispatching actions from the DevTool, add a click event handler to the "Continue shopping" link in the `Cart` component.
+Rather than dispatching actions from the DevTool, add a click event handler to the "Continue shopping" link in the `<Cart />` component.
 This handler should dispatch the `NAVIGATE` action with a `page` of `'listing'`.

 Ensure that clicking "Continue shopping" takes you back to the listing so you can access both pages.